20-year-old man dies in Fort Wayne shooting

 FORT WAYNE, Ind.
 (WISH) — A 20-year-old man died following a shooting on Monday in Fort Wayne, police say.

+Fort Wayne Police Department about 6 a.m.
+Monday found Damarion Tywan Lundy with a gunshot wound in a yard in the 4400 block of Winter Street.
+He died at the shooting scene.

 The cause of death was determined to be multiple gunshot wounds, and the manner of death was ruled a homicide.

-Damarion Tywan Lundy is the 28th Homicide for Allen County in 2024
+It’s the 28th homicide for Allen County in 2024.

+Fort Wanye police was seeking security camera video from the area prior to and after 6 a.m.
+Monday.
+Anyone with video or other information was asked to call the police nonemergency line at 260-427-1222, or contact Greater Fort Wayne Crime Stoppers at 260-436-7867.
+Tips can also be submitted via the P3 app.